Alistar Probuilds explained

 - Using Pulverize can allow you to establish better positioning for Headbutt.

-- Movement speed is very important on Alistar.
+- Move Speed is very important on Alistar.
 Consider which boots to buy carefully.

 - Using Flash can allow you catch your target off guard to knock them back into your allies with Pulverize and Headbutt.